loeeeee/lxc-gpu-passthrough/README.md

 Note:

+- Please check compatible driver version with your installed GPU.
+The link above is only an example.
+- Please use the highest driver version available to your GPU, unless you know what you are doing.
 - In the nVidia driver download page, after selecting the desired version of the driver.
 You can find the link by right click the download, and select "copy the link".
 - If your download failed and you start download again, the file will be named og name.1 and so on.
-- Please check compatible driver version with your installed GPU.
-The link above is only an example.
 - This method requires a driver reinstallation for every kernel update.

 After the installation, proceed with a reboot of the host.